History of the Longhouse

-The Longhouse opened in 1995 with over 1,000 people in attendance, including Governor Mike Lowry and many tribal dignitaries.
-The inaugural year of the Longhouse coincided with the first year of the Daniel J. Evans Scholar program, which brought five Native American scholars to campus: Hazel Pete, John Hottowe, Billy Frank Jr., Buffy St. Marie and Sherman Alexie.
+Then in 1995, the Longhouse opened in with over 1,000 people in attendance, including Governor Mike Lowry, and many tribal dignitaries.
+The inaugural year of the Longhouse coincided with the first year of the Daniel J. Evans Scholar program, which brought five Native American scholars to campus: Hazel Pete (Chehalis), John Hottowe (Makah), Billy Frank Jr. (Nisqually), Buffy St. Marie (Cree), and Sherman Alexie (Spokane/Coeur d'Alene).

 The Longhouse Today

-In 2005 the Longhouse celebrated its ten-year anniversary with a huge potlatch that featured dancing, drumming, feasting and gifting.
-In 2009 the Longhouse celebrated a renovation and expansion with a grand reopening ceremony and potlatch that featured dancing, drumming, feasting and gifting.
+In 2005, the Longhouse celebrated its 10-year anniversary with a huge potlatch that featured dancing, drumming, feasting and gifting.
+In 2009 the Longhouse celebrated a renovation and expansion with a grand re-opening ceremony and potlatch that featured dancing, drumming, feasting and gifting.

-In 2015 the Longhouse Education and Cultural Center will mark its 20th anniversary with a yearlong program of workshops, performances, and events to honor a milestone in the history of the Longhouse and pay respect to the work of its community.
+In 2015, the Longhouse Education and Cultural Center marks its 20-year anniversary with a yearlong program of workshops, performances and events to honor a milestone in the history of the Longhouse and pay respect to the work of its community.

-For nearly twenty years, the mission of the “House of Welcome” Longhouse Education and Cultural Center at The Evergreen State College has been to promote indigenous arts and cultures.
-In the beginning, we focused on six local Puget Sound tribes and their artists; today we work with indigenous artists throughout the Pacific Northwest region, nationally, and with other Pacific Rim indigenous peoples.
+For nearly twenty years, the mission of the “House of Welcome” Longhouse Education and Cultural Center at The Evergreen State College has been to promote Indigenous arts and cultures.
+In the beginning, we focused on six local Puget Sound tribes and their artists; Today, we work with Indigenous artists throughout the Pacific Northwest, as well as nationally, and with other Indigenous peoples along the Pacific Rim.

 "Indian people have always used what was available to them, and today we have the world."